microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

     _Modifying the query_

 1. Confirm that the result is similar to the result below.
-Observe that LUIS identified "golden state warriors" as the entity and determined that "SearchNews" was the most likely intent.
+Observe that LUIS identified "golden state warriors" as the entity and determined that SearchNews was the most likely intent.
 It also identified built-in encyclopedia entity types, such as 'builtin.encyclopedia.basketball.team" and "builtin.encyclopedia.sports.team" for the entity.
 And it expressed all of this in JSON.

 	```JSON
 	{